 The Illinois Freedom of Information Act (FOIA) allows members of the public to make requests for inspection or copies of the Law Office of the Cook County Public Defender’s public records.
 FOIA requests are responded to within five working days, indicating compliance with or denial of the request.
 In certain circumstances, upon written notice to the requestor, the Office may ask for an additional five business days in which to respond, as outlined in the Act.

 FOIA requests should be made in writing and submitted to the FOIA Officer at the contact information provided below.
+If you wish, you may use this form.
 Please include the following information:

 - Your name (preferred, but not required)